microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 ### Sync and Access Validation

 The Debug Layer attempts to validate barriers are correctly mitigating hazards.
 In most cases, hazards are detected as a result of incompatible access types, including most read-after-write and write-after-read hazards.
-However, there are some write-after-write operations need sync-only barriers:
+However, some write-after-write operations need sync-only barriers:

 - Raytracing Acceleration Structure Writes
 - Unordered Access (requires GBV to detect unless using DATA_STATIC descriptors)